Before we can give you few pointers on “Buying Foreign Currency in India”, let us answer a very important question first.

 Each cash withdrawal you make will usually be subject to currency conversion fees, foreign ATM fees or other charges from your bank and/or the local bank that maintains the ATM.
 Your Debit or Credit cards don’t have the same level of pro

 It’s often a good idea to get some foreign currency before you leave home.
 So that you have cash on hand to pay for your immediate expenses — like buying a meal at the airport or taking a cab to your hotel.
 You typically won’t get a great conversion rate from your home bank, and you may also have to pay fees or commissions.
-If you’re travelling to a major international airport in a large city, which will likely have multiple ATMs and change counters, getting currency beforehand probably isn’t necessary.
+In comparison to banks and local money changers, BookMyforex offers best forex exchange rates and doorstep delivery.

 Forex cards –